 The decision of the External Review Officer is the final decision of Legal Aid Queensland.

-Where there has been a material change in circumstances, a matter may be re-listed before the same External Review Officer at the discretion of the internal review officer.
+Where there has been a material change in circumstances, a matter may be re-listed before the same External Review Officer at the discretion of the internal review decision maker.